broken1arrow/MenuLibrary/README.md

 		setTitle("players in party");
                   // Witch slot you want to fill with items in. setFillSpace(IntStream.rangeClosed(0, 35).boxed().collect(Collectors.toList()));
+	        // add this if you want players add or remove items from slots you set with setFillSpace().
+	        //setSlotsYouCanAddItems();

 		removeAllPlayers = new MenuButton() {
 			@Override